Serpent symbolism: Greek mythology

 The Minoan Snake Goddess brandished a serpent in either hand, perhaps evoking her role as source of wisdom, rather than her role as Mistress of the Animals (Potnia Theron), with a leopard under each arm.

 Serpents figured prominently in archaic Greek myths.
 According to some sources, Ophion ("serpent", a.k.a.
 Ophioneus), ruled the world with Eurynome before the two of them were cast down by Cronus and Rhea.
 The oracles of the Ancient Greeks were said to have been the continuation of the tradition begun with the worship of the Egyptian cobra goddess Wadjet.

 Typhon, the enemy of the Olympian gods, is described as a vast grisly monster with a hundred heads and a hundred serpents issuing from his thighs, who was conquered and cast into Tartarus by Zeus, or confined beneath volcanic regions, where he is the cause of eruptions.
 Typhon is thus the chthonic figuration of volcanic forces.
 Serpent elements figure among his offspring; among his children by Echidna are Cerberus (a monstrous three-headed dog with a snake for a tail and a serpentine mane); the serpent-tailed Chimaera; the serpent-like chthonic water beast Lernaean Hydra; and the hundred-headed serpentine dragon Ladon.
 Both the Lernaean Hydra and Ladon were slain by Heracles.

 Python was the earth-dragon of Delphi.
 She always was represented in the vase-paintings and by sculptors as a serpent.
 Python was the chthonic enemy of Apollo, who slew her and remade her former home his own oracle, the most famous in Classical Greece.

-Medusa and the other Gorgons were vicious female monsters with sharp fangs and hair of living, venomous snakes whose origins predate the written myths of Greece and who were the protectors of the most ancient ritual secrets.
+The Gorgons - Stheno, Euryale, and Medusa - were three monstrous sisters with sharp fangs and living, venomous snakes for hair, and whose origins predate the written myths of Greece and who were the protectors of the most ancient ritual secrets.
 The Gorgons wore a belt of two intertwined serpents in the same configuration of the caduceus.
 The Gorgon was placed at the center, highest point of one of the pediments on the Temple of Artemis at Corfu.